DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/BASIC_EXERCISES.md

 ---

 Once these warm-ups feel comfortable, proceed to the primary Lab 01 tasks.
-You can keep `lab01_basic` as a playground and use `lab01_<student_id>` for graded work.
+You can keep `lab01_basic` as a playground and use `lab01_<student_id>` for your main practice workspace.